 German Language and Literatures Summer Stipend Guide

-The Department of German Language and Literatures will award two Max Kade Summer German Study Awards of $2000 to students pursing German language study during summer 2011.
+The Department of German Language and Literatures will award two Max Kade Summer German Study Awards of $2.000 to students pursing German language study during the summer.
 These awards are designed to offset travel, study, and living expenses for a summer-long study of the German language at the intermediate level.
 The stipends are intended to support study in a German-speaking country, but students who select immersion programs in the United States will also be considered.
 Because of the competitive nature of these awards, please read the following requirements and application procedures carefully as you consider applying for a stipend.

 • The award is open to Oberlin students who have completed at least one course in the German department.